Sam-Daniel/duolog_chatbot/readme.md

 - API.AI JavaScript SDK
 - Google Material Icons

-A note regarding the JavaScript SDK – This library is sufficient for the current implementation but doesn't really bring much to the table, aside from frustratingly obfuscating the process of making calls to the API with a poorly documented library.
+A note regarding the API.AI JavaScript SDK – This library is sufficient for the current implementation but doesn't really bring much to the table, aside from frustratingly obfuscating the process of making calls to the API and being a poorly documented library.
 Handling AJAX requests with bare XMLHttpRequests or jQuery .ajax() functions may indeed be preferable if the application is further modified.

-### Function
+### Usage

-The application is designed to take text input from the user via the text input field, send requests to the API.AI chatbot agent matching the access token configured in the app.js file, and handle responses returned by the agent, displaying them in the chatbot UI, and allowing further interaction from the user.
+The application is designed to take text input from the user via the text input field, send requests to the API.AI chatbot agent matching the access token configured in the app.js file, and handle responses returned by the agent, displaying them in the chatbot window, and allowing further input from the user.

+#### Welcome message

+Once the document has been loaded by the browser, an event request is sent to API.AI.
+The response is handled generically, meaning the response be of any valid type handled by the application (text, or custom payload (rich text, card, quick reply)) configured in the API.AI console.

+#### Error message

+If the ajax request to API.AI resolves to an error, an error message will be temporarily displayed in the chatbot window.

+#### Loading

+Once any request is sent, a loading animation is displayed in the chatbot window and will remain so until a response is received from the API or the call resolves in an error.

 ### API.AI JSON payloads